johanmazoyer/Asterix/docs/run_asterix.rst

 [Correctionconfig]
 ~~~~~~~~~~~~~~~~~~~~~~
 The [Correctionconfig] section contains the corrector parameters.
 An estimator receive an estimation and send DM command to correct for it.

     - DH_shape :  string, "circle", "square" or "noDH" (all FP is corrected, depending on the DM(s) size).
 Not case sensitive.

 If DH_shape == 'square':

     - corner_pos = list of float 2.7,11.7,-11.7,11.7 [xmin, xmax, ymin, ymax] Position of the corners of the DH in lambda/Entrance_pupil_diameter.

 If DH_shape == 'circle':

     - DH_side : string, "Full", "Left", "Right", "Top", "Bottom" to correct one side of the fp.
 Not case sensitive.
     - Sep_Min_Max = 3.5,10 : circle inner and outer radii of the circle DH size in lambda/D.
     - circ_offset: float, if circ_side != "Full", remove separation closer than circ_offset (in lambda/Entrance_pupil_diameter).
     - circ_angle : float, if circ_side != "Full", we remove the angles closer than circ_angle (in degrees) from the DH.

 Matrix parameters:

     - DM_basis : string, Actuator basis.
 Currently 'fourier' or 'actuator'.
 Same parameter for all DMs.
 Not case sensitive.
     - MatrixType : string, Type of matrix : Either 'Perfect' Matrix (exp(i.(phi_DM+phi))) or a 'SmallPhase' aberration matrix (phi_DM.exp(i.phi)).
 Not totally sure what change.
 Not case sensitive.
     - correction_algorithm: 'efc' for Electric Field Conjugation, 'em' for Energy Minimization, 'sm' for Stroke Minimization, or 'steepest'.
 Not case sensitive.

-If EFC :
+If EFC:

     - amplitudeEFC float, in nm the value by which actuator is pusched.
     - regularization: string, regularization when truncated modes in the inversion 'truncation' or 'tikhonov'.

-if  onbench=True
+if onbench is True:

     - Nbmodes_OnTestbed : int, number of mode for the inversion

 [Loopconfig]
 ~~~~~~~~~~~~~~~~~~~~~~
 Configuration of the loop.
 The loop is an estimation and a correction which send a command to the DM:

     - Number_matrix : int>1, Number of time we recompute the Interraction Matrix.
     - Nbiter_corr: integer or a list of integers, number of iterations in each loop. if you want several iterations with different mode ex: 2,3,2.
     - Nbmode_corr :  integer or a list of integers, EFC modes !!
 Must be of the same size than Nbiter_corr !! ex 330, 340, 350.